bbauska/TUMx-DWAPNx/README.md

 They provide DOM-handling ability, because they are basically part of the HTML file.
 That means that you can create events and callbacks when clicking on them, which means they are very good for interactive graphs and visualizations.
-And because SVG doesn\'t actually place any pixels anywhere, but rather provides a description of how a shape should look like, it\'s completely resolution-independent.
+And because SVG doesn&apos;t actually place any pixels anywhere, but rather provides a description of how a shape should look like, it&apos;s completely resolution-independent.
 The problem, however, is that if you have a lot of elements and shapes to draw, as in thousands, it can become very slow and we would probably need to move to a WebGL or canvas-based visualization.

-Let\'s talk about why we want to use D3.
+Let&apos;s talk about why we want to use D3.
 If you go to the website at d3js.org, you will see that most of the examples are some form of graph or bar chart, or in some other form of craft-based visualization.
 However, D3 is not just a graphing library, like some of the other ones that we have listed on a few